 How to stake.
 All the ways to get rewards from your crypto

 Staking is a common crypto mechanism that permits the functioning of Proof-of-Stake blockchains.
-In fact, to achieve network consensus – which is necessary to validate transactions – these particular blockchains do not use an external source such as electricity or computational power, but, instead, they make use of internal resources, i.e. user guarantees.
-In other words, staking is first and foremost the basis of a blockchain’s validation mechanism.
-However, staking can also refer to the process of locking up cryptos to obtain rewards, without necessarily becoming a network’s validator.
-In this article, we will look at how to stake and all the options available to obtain rewards from cryptos.
+In fact, to achieve network consensus – which is necessary to validate transactions – these particular blockchains do not use an external source such as electricity or computational power; instead, they use internal resources, i.e., user guarantees.
+In other words, staking is the basis of a blockchain’s validation mechanism.
+However, staking can also refer to the process of locking up cryptos to obtain rewards without necessarily becoming a network’s validator.
+This article will look at how to stake and all the options available to obtain rewards from cryptos.

 What is staking for?